Sustainable Energy for All

 In 2011, the Sustainable Energy for All (SE4ALL) initiative was launched by United Nations Secretary Ban Ki-moon in 2011.
 High level representatives met in Rio de Janeiro, Brazil, June 2012, to renew their commitments to sustainable development and to ensure the promotion of an economically, socially, and environmentally sustainable future for our planet and for present and future generations.
 As part of the Rio+20 meeting, the United States committed to support the SE4ALL initiative, which has also secured significant private sector investments.
 The SE4ALL initiative aspires to meet the following goals by 2030:

 - Energy Access: ensure universal access to modern energy services, to include electricity and clean cooking facilities;

-• Energy Efficiency: double the pace at which the world improves its energy efficiency.
+- Energy Efficiency: double the pace at which the world improves its energy efficiency.

-The initiative is comprised of a High-level Advisory Board, co-chaired by the Secretary General and President Jim Yong Kim of the World Bank, an Executive Committee, chaired by Chad Holliday, Chairman of Bank of America, and a Global Facilitation Team with Dr. Kandeh Yumkella, current Director General of UNIDO, serving as Special Representative and CEO.
+The initiative is comprised of an Advisory Board, co-chaired by the Secretary General and President Jim Yong Kim of the World Bank; an Executive Committee, chaired by Chad Holliday, Royal Dutch Shell and Bank of America Board of Directors; and a Global Facilitation Team based in Vienna led by Dr. Kandeh Yumkella and serving as Special Representative of the Secretary-General and CEO.